PadmarajBhat/AIForEveryOne/Notes 2.md

 * Workflow of datascience project
    * collect data ==> analyze data ==> hypothesis and actions
       * a datascientist would have various ideas to analyze the data from different angles and finally come up with hypothesis about the problem statement.
 He would also provide visualization on the insights.

+* Datascience is about analytics and machine learning is about targetting a solution.
+Datascience is about exploring and ml is to exploit the one we have (data).
+Based on the data analytics business makes decision to go ahead with ml and its encompassing application.